trevorkafka/notes/content/Conic Sections.md

+>[!warning] This page is under construction and is far from complete.

 **Conic sections** are classes of curved shapes that may be formed by slicing a cone, which are
 1. [[Circles|circles]],
 2. ellipses,